Third Grade Math Outcomes

 Independently use a variety of spelling strategies and tools to spell correctly

-*Please review spelling priority words and weekly spelling words throughout the year with your child.*
+*Please review/practice the correct spelling of the priority words throughout the year with your child.*

 Third Grade Science Outcomes